 Did you see the contradiction posted above?
-This is one of the reasons it is so hard to know who you can trust.
-Many times in the health and fitness field it feels like everything and nothing works at the same time.
+That is one of the reasons it is so hard to know who you can trust.
+Many times in the health and fitness field, it feels like everything and nothing works simultaneously.
 Thankfully that is not the case.
 You have to find what works for you.
 When I talk about what works, I'm not just talking about scientifically.
 All of the information I provide will come from science-backed instruction.
 What I'm talking about here is best described in a scenario.

 Personal Scenario Based On My Experience:

 I decide that I want to go on a higher protein diet because protein raises my TDEE.
-This means it will take more work to digest leaving me with more calories burned by eating.
+What this means is that it will take more work to digest, leaving me with more calories burned by eating.
 Who doesn't love that?
-After setting my protein to 1.5g I find that eating that much protein in a day is hard work.
-I have to eat three protein bars to hit my goal and now I have a constant upset stomach.
-Is this method really working for me?
+After setting my protein to 1.5g, I find that eating that much protein in a day is hard work.
+I have to eat three protein bars to hit my goal, and now I have a constant upset stomach.
+Is this method working for me?

-Let's say fat really keeps me feeling full longer and I love fat.
-Fat makes me happy guys, for real.
-The more protein I eat the fewer calories I have left over.
+Let's say fat keeps me feeling full longer, and I love fat.
+Fat makes me happy, guys, for real.
+The more protein I eat, the fewer calories I have left over.
 This means I have less room to play around with my fat and carbohydrates.
 I know that I crave fatty foods after I ovulate.
 I always make sure to get more fat in the last 14 days of my cycle.
 More fat means I am a happier person and more likely to stick to my diet.
 In these cases, higher protein would not work for me.